hienptx/42_get_next_line/README.md

 It takes an _fd_ interger which is normally contained from an opened file:
 _int open(const char *pathname, int flags)_

-HOW TO USE IT?
+**HOW TO USE IT?**
 Placing gnl in an infinite loop, it walks you through the file line by line until the EOF (end of file) or from standard input from console.

-HOW IS IT BUILT?
+**HOW IS IT BUILT?**
 The logic behind:
-Read the n given bytes to a string ->
+-> Read the n given bytes to a string
-From readed string get first line (until the newline)-> Before returning the line save the rest which not belong to 1.line -> Join the rest to it's real line at getting the next line. -> Repeat this logic till the EOF.
+-> From readed string get first line (until the newline) -> Before returning the line save the rest which not belong to 1.line -> Join the rest to it's real line at getting the next line.
+-> Repeat this logic till the EOF.

 In building gnl some other selfbuilt funtions are utilized, they are placed in get_next_line_utils.c in the gnl reposity such as: